10 Best And Effective Scoliosis Exercises And Stretches

 What is infantile scoliosis?

-If children below 5 years of age are affected by scoliosis, it is known as infantile scoliosis.
+If children below 5 years are affected by scoliosis, it is known as infantile scoliosis.

 Is walking good for scoliosis?